verse/verse-blender/README.md

 Blender Add-on with Verse Integration
 =====================================

-This is pre-alpha version of Blender Python Add-on with Verse integration.
-It is possible only to connect and disconnect from Verse server now.
+This is alpha version of Blender Python Add-on with Verse integration.
+It is possible to share Mesh objects at Verse server now.

 ![Blender Verse Add-on screenshot](/screenshots/blender-verse-screenshot.png "Verse Blender Add-on screenshot")

 ### Requirements ###

-This Add-on requires Blender 2.66.4 and Python module called Verse that could be found here:
+This Add-on requires Blender 2.76 and Python module called Verse that could be found here:

 http://verse.github.com/verse/

 Verse project contains compiled Python module and only Linux OS is supported now.

 ### Installation ###